yashwanthguguloth24/Data-transmission-through-sound/README.md

 The project requires pyaudio, it can be installed via ```pip install``` after the prerequisite portaudio library has been installed.

 	pip install pyaudio

+### Convert the data file to bits

+Here a binary image file of MONALISA is considered.

+- Load the binary image

+      MonaLisa=np.load('binary_image.npy')